onap/integration/docs/docs_scaleout.rst

    :align: center

 There are four different message flows:
-  - Gray: This is communication that happens internally to the VNF and it is described in the section above.
+  - Gray: This communication happens internally to the VNF and it is described in the section above.
   - Green: Scale out with manual trigger.
   - Red: Closed-loop enabled scale out.
   - Black: Orchestration and VNF lifecycle management (LCM) operations.

 The numbers in the figure represent the sequence of steps within a given flow.
 Note that interactions between the components in the picture and AAI, SDNC, and DMaaP are not shown for clarity's sake.

-Scale out with manual trigger (green flow) and closed-loop enabled scale out (red flow) are mutually exclusive.
+Scale out with manual trigger (green flow) and closed-loop-enabled scale out (red flow) are mutually exclusive.
 When the manual trigger is used, VID directly triggers the appropriate workflow in SO (step 1 of the green flow in the figure above).
 See Section 4 for more details.

 When closed-loop enabled scale out is used, Policy triggers the SO workflow.
 The closed loop starts with the vLB periodically reporting telemetry about traffic patterns to the VES collector in DCAE (step 1 of the red flow).
 When the amount of traffic exceeds a given threshold (which the user defines during closed loop creation in CLAMP - see Section 1-4), DCAE notifies Policy (step 2), which in turn triggers the appropriate action.
 For this use case, the action is contacting SO to augment resource capacity in the network (step 3).